R3Conclave/conclave-core-sdk/docs/docs/signing.md

 should allow you to get a signing key.

 !!! tip
-    It's up to you whether or not to store the key in an HSM.
+    It's up to you whether to store the key in an HSM.

 ### Signing configurations